 To apply for a planning permit you need to complete and submit:

 - a current copy of the title.

 If the proposal requires use of Council land you must include consent from the General Manager.
-You can contact our property services to get the consent and complete the Council land consent form (PDF).
+You can contact our Property Services team to request consent.

 Advertising your application